 Visit the Hand craft Shop: Spend a three-hour village walk adventure in the fascinating hospitable society.
 Observe their skillful and creative art works being sold; the handmade artifacts like fabrics, wood carvings, beeswax candles, all made locally from here.

-Be compelled by the Batwa community in the neighborhood of Buhoma, enjoy their presented entertainment like songs and dances signaling about their former way of life in the forest, a unique culture that you will finally meet.
+Be compelled by the Batwa community one of the Bwindi Communities in the neighborhood of Buhoma, enjoy their presented entertainment like songs and dances signaling about their former way of life in the forest, a unique culture that you will finally meet.

 Furthermore, Come along the community development projects eg. Maize mill, microfinace circle, secondary school(You will be entertained with songs, dramma etc).